 Soon, after he started at Alan Douches’ West West Side Music, which for three decades has been the top mastering studio for indie labels.
 He then opened his own, Cannon Found Soundation Recording Studios.
 While producing records there he also went to work under producers like Ross Robinson and Steve Evetts with groups like The Cure, Limp Bizkit and Dillinger Escape Plan.

 In 2008 he started his blog, Musformation – which gives daily comments on the new music business.
-He decided that since he was writing about DIY marketing for musicians, he should try putting this information into practice.
+He decided that since he was writing about DIY marketing for musicians and how if you’re a musician as well you could be able to find a marketing expert near you online, he should try putting this information into practice.
 He soon began managing Man Overboard, who became a huge national act, making a living from their music, while selling out national and international tours.
 Along the way, he also took on the group Transit.
 Both groups then signed with one of the world’s largest indie labels (Rise Records).

 All he has learned along the way has been collected into a detailed work inside his first book, Get More Fans: The DIY Guide To The New Music Business.